- Today Toward Together

 When you are on campus

-- Wash your hands often or use the hand sanitizers located at the entrance of every building and by all elevators.
+Please use good public health measures, including washing your hands often or using the hand sanitizers located at the entrance of every building and by all elevators.

 All service counters have plexiglass installed for additional safety.
 If your work area requires additional plexiglass, please review the request guidelines.